Search

 China F&B white paper 2024

-Despite having opened its first store in 1999, the history of Starbucks in China began 4 years earlier, when the American company began to sell free coffee samples in many hotels across Beijing.
-This move exposed Chinese consumers to the “foreign” coffee lifestyle, sparking intrigue and a desire to surf this new cultural phenomenon.
-It took three more years for Starbucks to set a shop in China through a combination of three different joint venture operations.
+Despite having opened its first store in 1999, the history of Starbucks in China began four years earlier, when the American company began to sell coffee samples in many hotels across Beijing.
+This move exposed Chinese consumers to the “foreign” coffee lifestyle and drove their desire to this new cultural phenomenon.
+It took three more years for Starbucks to set a shop in China through three different joint venture operations.
 Firstly, at the end of 1998, the US coffee shop chain cooperated with the Beijing Mai Da Coffee Co. to establish its first coffee bar in Beijing, which was subsequently opened in 1999.
-The same year, Starbucks opened a store in Shanghai in collaboration with Uni-President Group.
+In the same year, Starbucks opened a store in Shanghai in collaboration with Uni-President Group.
 This strategic partnership helped Starbucks gain traction in another key city in China, further solidifying its presence in the market.
 Continuing its expansion strategy, the US chain made significant strides in southern China in 2000.
 This time, the company joined forces with Mei-Xin International Ltd. to open various coffee shops, extending its reach and influence in the region.

 starbucks in china

-Source: Starbucks, inauguration of the 1st Starbucks coffee shop in Beijing,1999
+Source: Starbucks.com, Inauguration of the 1st Starbucks coffee shop in Beijing in 1999

-Localization and constant innovation are key for Starbucks’s success in China
+Localization and constant innovation are key to Starbucks’s success in China

 The Seattle-based coffee shop chain’s USD 220 million investment in Jiangsu’s Coffee Innovation Park

 Starbucks’ investments in China extended beyond its stores.
-Furthermore, In September 2023, the American Chain invested more than USD 220 million to build a Coffee Innovation Park (CIP) in the Jiangsu province.
-The building consists of different structures such as a roasting center, a retail point where consumers can purchase coffee directly from the factory, and an experience center which explains in depth the process behind a coffee cup.
-Notably, the coffee beans used in the CIP would exclusively come from local coffee partners, contributing to the growth of the domestic coffee sector and enhancing the local economy.
+In September 2023, it invested more than USD 220 million to build a Coffee Innovation Park (CIP) in Jiangsu province.
+The building consists of different structures, such as a roasting center, a retail point where consumers can purchase coffee directly from the factory, and an experience center which explains in depth the process behind a coffee cup.
+Notably, the coffee beans used in the CIP exclusively come from local coffee partners, contributing to the growth of the domestic coffee sector and enhancing the local economy.

 Starbuck’s Coffee Innovation Park (CIP)